NathanAnto/kafka-deploy/presentation.md

 - **Brokers** are the Kafka server processes that form the cluster.
 - Each broker is a node (machine/container) running the Kafka software.
 - They store data, handle requests, and replicate for fault tolerance.
-- A cluster typically has 3+ brokers for production (odd number for quorum).
+- A cluster typically has 3+ brokers for production

 **Key Point:** Brokers don't know about individual producers/consumers; they manage storage and replication.